 The Grandview Inn Bed and Breakfast

 Stephen and Tiffany Poe are owners of this stately home located just up the hill from The Mercantile on Grandview Ave.
-This house, formerly owned by Ree and Ladd Drummond, has been beautifully restored and decorated and is absolutely charming.
+This house, formerly owned by Ree and Ladd Drummond, has been beautifully restored and decorated.
+It is absolutely charming.

 Guests are welcome to hang out in the living room and watch TV or head to their well appointed, comfortable accommodations upstairs for a good night’s rest.
-Each room is uniquely decorated and in the morning, you’ll come down to wonderful aromas wafting out of the kitchen promising a fresh, hot breakfast.
+Each room is uniquely decorated.
+In the morning, you’ll come down to wonderful aromas wafting out of the kitchen promising a fresh, hot breakfast.